phatworx/devise_security_extension/README.md

 ### Configuring views

-Just like Devise we build DeviseSecurityExtension to help you quickly develop an application that uses authentication.
-However, we don't want to be in your way when you need to customize it.
+The generator in Devise Security extensions works in the same way as in Devise.

-Since DeviseSecurityExtension is an engine, all its views are packaged inside the gem.
-These views will help you get started, but after some time you may want to change them.
-If this is the case, you just need to invoke the following generator, and it will copy all views to your application:
+If you would like to change the default views, you just need to invoke the following generator, and it will copy all views to your application:

 ```console
 $ rails g devise_security_extension:views